nimrodolev/pre-flight/README.md

 ##### Logo

 The Pre-flight logo is based a modification of a couple of icons by the fabulous folks at [Font Awesome](https://fontawesome.com).
-As per [their license](https://fontawesome.com/license) I'm obliged to inform you that I am not associated with Font Awesome and do not endorse me or my work.
+As per [their license](https://fontawesome.com/license) I'm obliged to inform you that I am not associated with Font Awesome and they do not endorse me or my work.